 Also listed as IDES 1000.
+Lectures three hours a week.

 ARCH 2101 [0.5 credit] Industrial Design Analysis

 Principles of comparative product design analysis covering marketing and sales, manufacturing techniques and materials, ambiance and qualities of the object/context relationship, and design analysis from the perspective of the designer, the end-user and the environment.
 (Elective course).